vishapoberon/vipak/readme.md

 ![vipak logo](https://xn--y9azesw6bu.xn--y9a3aq/media/uploads/2022/01/19/4b650ab4-2e97-45f8-8fd3-af1c726399c0.png)

-**vipak** is a language-agnostic package manager that provides powerful dependency management and build automation for projects.
+**vipak** is a language-agnostic package manager that provides dependency management and build automation for projects.
 It features a flexible backend system that retrieves dependencies from package trees and supports both global package management and local project builds.

 Currently, vipak uses the [vipak tree](https://codeberg.org/vishapoberon/vipatsar) as its default backend—a collection of JSON files containing package metadata, dependency information, download sources, and build instructions.